IsmayilOfficial/fm_weather/README.md

 #OR

-Weather app which created with help expo .
+Weather app which created with help of expo .
 Cross platform you can run it on ios,android devices also on web.

 for run app please follow this steps:
 - clone app